A seemingly very simple set-up, but which gives the headache of many iPhone users.

 - Open "Settings" and go to "Camera".

-After selecting "Most Compatible", Photos taken with the iPhone Camera app will automatically be saved in the .JPG format.
-A format that can be opened and edited on Windows.
+After selecting "Most Compatible", Pictures taken with the iPhone's Camera application will be automatically saved in .JPG format.
+Format that can be opened and edited on Windows.

 Currently, even if you use macOS High Sierra, a picture taken and exported in .HEIC format can only be edited with Photos or Preview.
 Both developed by Apple and present by default on Mac.